shaulaUnix/shaulaSH/README.md

 curl -O https://raw.githubusercontent.com/shaulaUnix/shaulaSH/refs/heads/main/wgcf.sh && chmod +x wgcf.sh && bash wgcf.sh
 ```

 This should install three packages: `python-pip`, `proot-distro`, and `proot`.
-Then it should install **Alpine Linux** and run the `installer-alpine.sh` script.
+Then it should install **Alpine Linux** and run the `wgcf-alpine.sh` script.

-The `installer-alpine.sh` script should automate everything, including upgrading packages, installing the binary, choosing the architecture, registering the account, and generating the `.conf` file.
+The `wgcf-alpine.sh` script should automate everything, including upgrading packages, installing the binary, choosing the architecture, registering the account, and generating the `.conf` file.

 Next you can move the .conf file to your `Download/` folder if needed: